 Simple, effective presentation

-As a tool for clear communication of space and design, orthographic views are unmatched.
-When clients or investors have trouble understanding flat design plans, a rendered orthographic view can convey the functions of the space with one look.
+As a tool for clear communication of space and design, orthographic projection is unmatched.
+When clients or investors have trouble understanding flat design plans, a rendered orthographic projection can convey the functions of the space with one look.
 When a 2D elevation is required for design submissions, Enscape eliminates the need to sketch the modeled project in 2D.
 Rendering orthographic views directly in Enscape has allowed Steven Garubba to accelerate his workflow and convince his clients – what will they do for you?